pymupdf/PyMuPDF/README.md

 Finally, please double check ``setup.py`` before building.
 Update ``include_dirs`` and ``library_dirs`` if necessary.

 ## Windows
+The lucky Windows user can just issue `pip install PyMuPDF [--upgrade]`.

-You can download pre-generated binaries or Python wheels from [here](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) that are suitable for your Python / Windows combination, and thereby avoid any compilation hassle.
+Without the use of ``pip``, you can download pre-generated binaries or Python wheels from [here](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) that are suitable for your Python / Windows combination, and thereby avoid any compilation hassle.
 Again, make sure to consult our documentation.

 If you do want to make your own binary however, have a look at this [Wiki page](https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation).
 It explains how to use Visual Studio for generating MuPDF in quite some detail.
 Also do not hesitate to contact us if you need help.